 And there it is – our detailed 3 days Thessaloniki itinerary.
 This is the destination that will leave even the most demanding travelers speechless, so, pack your bags and prepare to be amazed, because once you see its true, untouched beauty you will always come back!

-In case you need any further information about Thessaloniki, feel free to contact us and book some of our private tours.
+In case you need any further information about Thessaloniki, feel free to contact us.
 We are looking forward to your comments and thoughts about this wonderful city!